bt-glv/nvim-config/README.md

 * LSP servers managed by <a href='https://github.com/mason-org/mason.nvim'>Mason</a> are unstable

 #### Android: <a href='https://github.com/termux/termux-app'>termux</a>
-* <a href='https://github.com/mason-org/mason.nvim'>Mason</a> straight up doesn't work, no matter what
+* Some Mason LSP servers may not install<a href='https://github.com/mason-org/mason.nvim'>Mason</a>
+> Most Mason LSP server work now
 </br>
 * Clipboard does not work out of the box